envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | `behavior` | _[HorizontalPodAutoscalerBehavior](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#horizontalpodautoscalerbehavior-v2-autoscaling)_ |  false  | behavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).
 If not set, the default HPAScalingRules for scale up and scale down are used.
 See k8s.io.autoscaling.v2.HorizontalPodAutoScalerBehavior. |

-#### KubernetesMergeSpec
+#### KubernetesPatchSpec

-KubernetesMergeSpec defines how to perform the merge operation
+KubernetesPatchSpec defines how to perform the patch operation

 _Appears in:_
 - [KubernetesDeploymentSpec](#kubernetesdeploymentspec)